-It wasn’t long however before South Africa moved in and tried to occupy them next, but the Namibians successfully fought back behind The Big Five and again Job helped obtain freedom and justice for all in his land.
+It wasn’t long, however, before South Africa moved in and tried to occupy them next, but the Namibians successfully fought back behind The Big Five, and again, Job helped obtain freedom and justice for all in his land.
 Peace finally reigned.

 The Big Five’s legend spread all across the continent, and it was not long before he began helping those in need all over Africa.
 Frequently, he would team up with other African nations’ armies to defeat terrorist groups.
-He also became friends with other African-based heroes like Makeda of Ethiopia, often working with her to fight villains across the Motherland.
+He also became friends with other African-based heroes, like Makeda of Ethiopia, often working with her to fight villains across the Motherland.
 That is why when she learned the young telepathic hero Chineke had been kidnapped and imprisoned by a group of super-villains, the first person she called for help was The Big Five.

 Therefore, The Big Five transformed into the elephant and charged in on a rampage through the trees.
 Shanga looked terrified as the enormous creature ran up and smashed her with his tusks.
 She flew back and rolled on the ground before screaming in pain.
-Slowly, she leaned on her hammer to lift herself to her feet, and when she saw the legendary warrior transform back into a man next to Makeda and Lou, Shanga knew she had better chances of surviving the wrath of her employers, Edgar Lockhart and Reina Valencia’s, than she did this trio of heroes.
-She was forced to abandon her mission of securing Chineke and retreat.
+Slowly, she leaned on her hammer to lift herself to her feet, and when she saw the legendary warrior transform back into a man next to Makeda and Lou, Shanga knew she had better chances of surviving the wrath of her employers, Edgar Lockhart and Reina Valencia, than she did that of this trio of heroes.
+She was forced to abandon her mission of securing Chineke, and retreat.

 Makeda introduced The Big Five to Lou and Chineke, and thanked him for coming to help.
-The teenage girl was flabbergasted as she never thought she would ever meet Makeda or The Big Five, let alone both of them together.
+The teenage girl was flabbergasted, as she never thought she would ever meet Makeda or The Big Five, let alone both of them together.
 Lou was astonished as well, and he also thanked The Big Five.
-The four of them returned to safety soon after and ended up bonding all night until the morning hours when it was time for Lou to depart back to Washington D.C.
+The four of them returned to safety soon after, and ended up bonding all night until the morning hours, when it was time for Lou to depart back to Washington D.C.

-The group met in Makeda’s Ethiopian parliament office where Lou made his request to take Chineke back to the States with him.
+The group met in Makeda’s Ethiopian parliament office, where Lou made his request to take Chineke back to the States with him.
 The elder African heroes were extremely protective of the teenager and despite their great respect for Lt.
 Rashard Bonds, were very weary of anything involving her being away from them.

 Lou speculated that Chineke’s psionic powers were the only thing that could save Gary Allen from what would eventually be a terrible fate.
 He wanted her to return to Platinum City with him.
-The teen happily obliged as Chineke would do anything for the three heroes that saved her.
+The teen happily obliged, as Chineke would do anything for the three heroes who saved her.
 Makeda and The Big Five were less eager to agree, but ultimately they knew Lou would protect their protégé with his life.